 The MD of Taber maintains all public road right-of-ways within the MD, excluding provincial highways.
 Part of the MD of Taber’s winter road maintenance program includes snow and ice control to ensure the safety of residents and travellers.

-Snow removal is prioritized by initial opening of highest traffic volume corridors.
+Snow removal is prioritized by initial opening of the highest traffic volume corridors.
 Note: the MD does not clear private driveways except during an emergency (fire, ambulance etc.)

 Annual roadside cleanup